-Board ✓ 64% of our directors are independent.
-Independence and Leadership ✓ All members of key committees (Audit, Compensation and Corporate Governance) are independent. ✓ Lead independent director empowered with broadly defined authorities and responsibilities. ✓ Regular (at least quarterly) executive sessions of independent directors chaired by our lead independent director. ✓ Strong board oversight of enterprise risk.
-Shareholder Rights ✓ All directors elected annually with a majority vote standard for all uncontested elections and plurality for contested elections. ✓ Shareholders have a right to call a special meeting. ✓ No poison pill.
-Board Matters ✓ Our Corporate Governance guidelines provide that we will consider diverse Board candidates, including women and minorities, and the last three independent directors added to the Board were two women and a minority. ✓ Our Board consists of directors with a diverse mix of skills, experience and background. ✓ Our Board and Board committees undertake a robust annual self-evaluation. ✓ Comprehensive director orientation program for new directors. ✓ Board receives regular updates and has oversight over our environmental, social and governance practices, including cybersecurity risks.
-Director and Officer Stock ✓ Independent directors target of owning Company common shares having a value of at least five times their annual cash retainer.
-Ownership ✓ Each Co-CEO is required to own five times his base salary in Company shares. ✓ All other named executive officers as well as Company senior management (approximately 40 persons) must own one times his or her base salary in Company shares. ✓ Our executive officers and directors as a group own a substantial percentage of our outstanding common stock which directly aligns our executive officers and directors with our other shareholders.
+T Board Independence ✓ All members of key board committees (Audit, Compensation and Corporate Governance) are independent. and Leadership ✓ 64% of our directors are independent. ✓ Lead independent director empowered with broadly defined authorities and responsibilities. ✓ Regular (at least quarterly) executive sessions of independent directors chaired by our lead independent director. ✓ Strong board oversight of enterprise risk.
+Shareholder ✓ Individual directors tender resignation if they fail to receive a majority of votes cast.
+Rights ✓ Shareholders have a right to call a special meeting. ✓ No poison pill.
+Board Matters ✓ Our Corporate Governance guidelines provide that we will consider diverse Board candidates, including women and minorities, and each independent director elected to the Board since 2013 has been a woman or a minority. ✓ Our Board consists of directors with a diverse mix of skills, experience and background. ✓ Our Board and Board committees undertake a robust annual self-evaluation. ✓ Comprehensive director orientation program for new directors. ✓ Governance Committee responsible for advising the Board with respect to environmental and social risks and governance, stewardship and sustainability issues.
+Director and Officer Stock ✓ Independent directors have a target of owning Company shares having a value of at least five times their annual cash retainer.
+Ownership ✓ Each Co-CEO is required to own five times his base salary in Company shares. ✓ All other named executive officers as well as Company senior management must own one times his or her base salary in Company shares. ✓ Our executive officers and directors as a group own a substantial percentage of our outstanding common stock which directly aligns our executive officers and directors with our other shareholders.
 Compensation ✓ Compensation Committee oversees all aspects of our named executive compensation program.
-Governance ✓ A large portion of our named executive officers' compensation is performance-based. ✓ Annual shareholder advisory vote to approve named executive officer compensation. ✓ No employment agreements or agreements to pay severance upon a change in control with any of our executive officers. ✓ Double-trigger vesting provisions for equity awards following a change of control. ✓ Annual equity grant to directors is a substantial portion of their annual compensation.
-Ethics and Corporate ✓ Code of Ethics applies to all officers, employees and directors is rooted in our values and is designed to promote the highest standards of ethical conduct.
+Governance ✓ Engaged an independent compensation consultant during 2021 to advise regarding compensation program structure. ✓ A large portion of our named executive officers' compensation is performance-based. ✓ Annual shareholder advisory vote to approve named executive officer compensation. ✓ No employment agreements or agreements to pay severance upon a change in control with any of our executive officers. ✓ Double-trigger vesting provisions for all equity awards following a change of control. ✓ Annual equity grant to directors is a substantial portion of their annual compensation.
+Ethics and Corporate Code of Ethics applies to all officers, employees and directors and is rooted in our values and is designed to promote the highest standards of ethical conduct.
 Responsibilities ✓ Active and robust ethics and compliance program, which includes required regular employee training. ✓ Committed to corporate responsibility and sustainability and report on our efforts accessible on our website.